-- A. Work of this Section includes all labor, materials, equipment, and services necessary to complete the resilient tile flooring, as shown on the drawings and/or specified herein, including, but not limited to, the following:
+- A. Work of this Section includes all labor, materials, equipment, and services necessary to complete the resilient tile flooring, as shown on the drawings and/or specified herein, including, but not limited to, the following: - 1.
+Bio-based tie.

-- 1. Linoleum tile for elevator.

-- 2. Bio-based tie.

 A. Elevator - Division 14.